MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-guests.md

 Teams doesn't restrict the number of guests you can add.
 However, the total number of guests that can be added to your tenant is based on what your AAD licensing allows.
 For more information, see [Azure AD B2B collaboration licensing](https://docs.microsoft.com/en-us/azure/active-directory/b2b/licensing-guidance).

-## Guest access latencies
+## Lag time for guest access settings to take effect

-The guest settings are set in Azure AD.
-It takes 2-24 hours for the changes to be effective across your Office 365 organization.
-If a user sees the message "Contact your administrator" when they try to add a guest to their team, it's likely that either the guest feature hasn't been enabled or the settings aren't effective yet.
+For the guest access settings in Azure Active Directory, it takes 2-24 hours for the changes to take effect across your Office 365 organization.
+If a user sees the message "Contact your administrator" when they try to add a guest to their team, it's likely that either the guest feature hasn't been turned on or the settings aren't effective yet.
 For help with problems setting up guest access, read [Troubleshoot guest access in Teams](guest-access-troubleshooting.md).

 ## External access (federation) vs. guest access